AmirAtPerfecto/Gauge-Perfecto-Sample/README.md

 ##DESCRIPTION = Group A
 ##RESOLUTION = 750 x 1334

+# Added Applitools testing support
+Applitools offers complete page comparison in CI

+Added new steps to scan a page or scan a page with scroll:
+I check window "Google Tom Brady Search"
+I check complete window "Google Tom Brady Search"

+To activate, set APPLITOOS_KEY with your key in env/default/default.properties.
+If you don't have a key head to applitools.com to get one.

 # about PerfectoHelper
 Basically PerfectoHelper is a class of static RemoteWebDriver and its matching ReportiumClient.